stevesoltys/indeed/README.md

 ## Development
-After checking out the repo, run `gradle build` to build the project.
+After checking out the repo, run `gradle compileJava` to build the project.
 If you want to run the tests, you must first define an environmental variable `INDEED_PUBLISHER_KEY` as your API key.
 Then, run `gradle test`.

 ## License